microsoft/WinUI-Gallery/README.md

 ## Further information

->**Note**: The WinUI 3 Xaml Controls Gallery requires [Visual Studio 16.9 Preview 1](https://visualstudio.microsoft.com/vs/preview/) or later to build and Windows 10 to execute.
+>**Note**: The WinUI 3 Gallery requires [Visual Studio 16.9 Preview 1](https://visualstudio.microsoft.com/vs/preview/) or later to build and Windows 10 to execute.
 Also ensure that you've completed the prerequisite steps from the [installation instructions for WinUI 3 Preview 4](https://aka.ms/winui3/preview4).

 To obtain information about Windows 10 development, go to the [Windows Dev Center](https://developer.microsoft.com/windows)